Find Affordable College Courses

 Education Levels of Comparative Literature Majors

-During the 2020-2021 academic year, 427 students earned their doctor's degree in comparative literature.
+During the most recent year for which data is available, 428 people earned their doctor's degree in comparative literature.
 This earns it the #54 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in comparative literature at each degree level.